nadiaemg/nadiaemg/README.md

-- 👋 Hi, I’m _@nadiaemg_
+- 🍄 Hi, I’m _@nadiaemg_
-- 👀 I’m interested in dinosaurs
+- 🐲 I’m interested in dinosaurs
-- 🌱 I’m currently learning web development
+- 🌼 I’m currently learning web development
-- 💞️ I’m looking to collaborate on Sustainable Development Goals
+- 💕 I’m looking to collaborate on Sustainable Development Goals
-- 📫 How to reach me ...

 <!---
 nadiaemg/nadiaemg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.